ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/Readme.md

 Among other things, AI should make use of eeg or the like data in live time with live, asynchronous training on the new data.
 Now, resetting the dataset used for training while training it on something new allows for more degrees of freedom, keeping the window of error small.
-In some cases, it will come down to manually tuning the knobs and dials to get EPICAC level of conscious machine.
+In some cases, it will come down to manually tuning the knobs and dials to get EPICAC level of conscious machine then retooling the functions to automate this process a little without optimizing.